 Residents' overall satisfaction with the Council and with the services it delivers is amongst the highest in London.
-The Council believes that one reason for this is the investment that it makes in the management, systems and support that underpin frontline delivery.
+The Council believes that one reason for this is the investment that it makes in the management, systems and support that underpin front line delivery.
 However, this does not mean that savings cannot be made.

-As already mentioned, Bi-borough and Tri-borough work with Westminster City Council and the London Borough of Hammersmith and Fulham is helping to reduce managerial and back office costs.
-The Council is also making savings in its own right through internal reorganisations, such as: the recent centralisation of the Council's property management function, which will generate savings of £1million for 2012-13 (see Box 5); and the reconfiguration of the in-house Home Care service, which has already saved a total of £800,000.
+As already mentioned, bi- and tri-borough work with Westminster City Council and the London Borough of Hammersmith and Fulham is helping to reduce managerial and back office costs.
+The Council is also making savings in its own right through internal reorganisations, including: the recent centralisation of the Council's property management function, which will generate savings of $\mathfrak{L}1$ million for 2012-13 (see Box 5); and the reconfiguration of the in-house Home Care Service, which has already saved a total of $\mathfrak{L}800,000$.

 Reductions of this sort are not without consequences.
-For instance, staff supervision and support may reduce, and front-line staff and supervisors may have to pick up some management tasks.
-The direct impact on service users will be less, however, than would be the case with cuts to front-line staff.
+For instance, staff supervision and support may reduce, and frontline staff and supervisors may have to pick up some management tasks, but the direct impact on service users will be less, however, than would be the case with cuts to frontline staff.